NiniMerabishvili/Freeside/README.md

 These are used for different jobs on purpose: the LLM handles anything requiring language understanding, RAG handles anything requiring "remember what this specific user told me weeks ago," and ML handles anything requiring statistical pattern-learning over structured logs.
 Below is what each looks like in the implementation, and where each currently stands against the roadmap.

-> **Implementation status:** the LLM layer (model router, Co-Pilot, brain-dump parsing) is implemented and partially in progress per the roadmap below.
-RAG (Project Memory) and the ML layer (burnout prediction, energy calibration) are architected and specified but not yet built — see [Implementation Roadmap](#implementation-roadmap), Phases 3–4.
-The descriptions below reflect the target design for all three, called out explicitly so this section can be read as the technical specification, not a claim of what's already shipped.

 ### 1. LLM layer — Co-Pilot and generation tasks